thethemefoundry/developer-docs/make/hooks.md

 ##### Description

 The keys for some Customizer options have changed between versions.
-This array defines each change as $new\_key => $old key.
+This array defines each change as $new\_key =&gt; $old key.

 ##### Returns: